quitequinn/Design-for-Startups/Client-Handoff.md

-## …don't I already know
 # Client Handoffs

 ---

-There’s no hand off in product design.
+Ya, there’s hand offs in product design, but..

 ---

-There’s no hand FINAL off in LEAN UX product design.
+There’s no **final** hand off in LEAN UX product design.

 ---